-More generally consultation of employees has continued throughout the year with questions being answered by Board members at several of the meeting forums outlined above (under 'Directors' Engagement and Regard to Employees').
-Generally these questions can be submitted to a nominated member of staff either before or during meetings and updates so that they can be delivered to Board members anonymously.
-This is to encourage open and honest questions and feedback.
-The Autoglym Division also has an online feedback system that allows staff to submit questions or observations directly to the CEO of the Autoglym Division and its Executive Committee at any time.
+More generally, consultation of employees has continued throughout the year with questions being answered by Board members at several of the meeting forums outlined above.
+Generally, these questions can be submitted to a nominated member of staff either before or during meetings and updates so that they can be delivered to Board members anonymously, in order to encourage open and honest questions and feedback.
+Both Divisions have an online feedback system that allows staff to submit questions or observations directly to the respective CEO and Executive Committee at any time.